-- Images may be saved to a new folder when there is insufficient free space even if the total number of images in a folder is less than 2,000 because the following types of images are always saved together into the same folder. - Images from continuous shooting - Self-timer images (custom) - Stitch Assist mode images - Color Accent and Color Swap still images.
-(When [Save Original] is set to [On]) - Images cannot be played back when the folder numbers are duplicated or image numbers are duplicated within folders. - Please refer to the Software Starter Guide for information regarding folder structures or image types.
+- Images may be saved to a new folder when there is insufficient free space even if the total number of images in a folder is less than 2,000 because the following types of images are always saved together into the same folder. - Images from continuous shooting - Self-timer images (custom) - Stitch Assist mode images - Images cannot be played back when the folder numbers are duplicated or image numbers are duplicated within folders. - Please refer to the Software Starter Guide for information regarding folder structures or image types.